Join the national network!

 WHO SHOULD APPLY

-The Franklin Institute accepts applications from informal science education organizations such as science museums, science centers, children’s museums, and universities that demonstrate:
+The Franklin Institute is accepting applications from informal science education organizations (“sites”) such as science museums, science centers, children’s museums, youth-serving organizations, and universities that demonstrate:

-- a strong commitment to serving underrepresented audiences
+- A strong commitment to serving audiences with backgrounds currently underrepresented in STEM.

-- a strong commitment and capacity to meet the program goals
+- A strong commitment and capacity to meet the program goals and expectations as outlined above.

 "Being a (participant) has opened my eyes to the incredibly deep engagement and reach the Franklin Institute has as informal STEM providers in their own community and nation-wide.
 Over the last several years of...training, the Franklin Institute has helped me personally grow in my confidence as a science educator." - 2020 national participant